JaehyeongPark06/TxT-Scribe/README.md

 2. Run the program and press the default hotkey (ctrl + alt + g) or adjust it to your liking

 ## Possible Improvements
-- Packaging it into a background app (system tray like [lightshot](https://app.prntscr.com/en/index.html))
+- Packaging it into a system tray background app (like [lightshot](https://app.prntscr.com/en/index.html))
 - Customizable hotkey menu when a user right clicks the icon in the system tray
 - Using a better OCR model